-Since the filter rules were generated by \toolcontrol{} per-site, we first need to aggregate them into a single list.
-Intuitively, if the same filter rule is generated by \tool{} across multiple sites then it has a better chance of generalizing to new sites.
-We consider the \textit{popularity} of filter rules (number of sites they were generated for), and use it as a threshold to aggregate rules into filter lists.
-Fig.~\ref{fig:aggregation-threshold} explains our methodology and shows the results based on site snapshots.
-As the threshold increases, the aggregated filter list contains fewer rules resulting in fewer blocked ads but also less breakage.
+\descr{Towards Global Filter Lists.} Although we cannot guarantee, in advance, how well \persite{} rules will perform on other sites, we can try heuristics and assess their performance.
+Intuitively, if the same filter rule is generated by \tool{} across multiple sites, then it has a better chance of generalizing to new sites.
+We denote this as the ``popularity'' of a rule.
+Fig.~\ref{fig:top5k-rules-control-autofrg} shows the Top--20 \tool{} most common rules across sites.
+They intuitively make sense as they belong to widely used advertising and tracking services.
+Therefore, we utilize these heuristics as criteria to select \tool{} rules to include in \fl{s}.
+Once selected, we now treat them as global rules.
+As the popularity increases, the global \fl{} contains fewer global rules, resulting in fewer blocked ads but less breakage.
+We show the results in Fig.~\ref{fig:aggregation-threshold}.